EU budget: Parliament accepts negotiated MFF 2014-2020 package

 Closing 2013 payments gap

 The Council stated that it would deliver on its promise to settle the outstanding payments for 2013, estimated at €11.2 billion.
 Member states' economy and finance ministers will take a formal decision on the first tranche of €7.3 billion by 9 July at the latest and will decide in early autumn on a second tranche.
 This was an important issue for Parliament as it wants to ensure that the 2014 budget - the first under the new MFF - is not eroded by old unpaid bills.
-Parliament will not give its consent to the MFF Regulation or will not adopt the Budget 2014 until this new amending budget, covering the remaining deficit as identified by the Commission, has been adopted by the Council.
+Parliament will not give its consent to the MFF Regulation or adopt the Budget 2014 until this new amending budget, covering the remaining deficit as identified by the Commission, has been adopted by the Council.

 A billion extra for "aid for the most deprived"